 If you do use this for running, we highly recommend you don’t use it to walk with dogs who pull, as the Velcro is very likely to come loose with pulling or lunging.
 Even with the Velcro, it’s fairly uncomfortable if you wear it around your waist as intended.
 The leash itself and the collar attachment on the canine end does seem sturdy, but we do wish the leash was longer to allow a bit more distance between the user and the dog for safety while running.

-Whether you purchase one of the above leashes or continue searching for a different leash, there are a few different things you’ll want to consider, as well as some features you should look for.
+Whether you purchase one of the above leashes or continue searching for a different leash, there are a few different things you’ll want to consider, as well as some features you should look for in a top rated dog leash.
 These apply to ease of use for both you and your dog, so finding a leash that optimizes these few features will make your life significantly easier during walks and outdoor exercise with your pooch.
 Read our buyer’s guide on how to narrow in on the perfect leash for you and your pup.

 Durable Leash Material